FLO-2DKaren/FLO-2D-Docs/source/flo-2d_pro/Data Input Manual Pro 2026/Chapter 4.rst

      - **0 = off**

        **1 = on**
-     - Set MUD = 0 for clear water and MUD = 1 for hyper- concentrated sediment flow.
+     - Set MUD = 0 for clear water and MUD = 1 for hyperconcentrated sediment flow.

-       If MUD = 1 the sediment load (volume or concentration by volume) for either the floodplain hydrograph HP(I,J,3) or the channel hydrograph H(I,J,3) must be assigned to each inflow hydrograph pair (comments 1 and 3).
+       If MUD = 1 the sediment load (volume or concentration by volume) for either the

+       floodplain hydrograph HP(I,J,3) or the channel hydrograph H(I,J,3)

+       must be assigned to each inflow hydrograph pair (comments 1 and 3).

        The SED.DAT file must be created.

    * - NOPRTC